CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 Below are some of our interpretations about aspects that were unclear in the paper:

 **(i)** The paper does not explicitly state whether positional encoding is used as it is in vanilla transformer architecture.
-We inferred that it is not included in the model since the Exponentially Locally Decay (ELD) already captures positional information.
+We inferred that it is not included in the model since the Exponentially Locally Decay (ELD) already captures positional information as indicated in [2].

 **(ii)** Since the padding value is not specified, we assumed 0-padding.